JacobHartin/HartinHeap/README.md

 Therefore, the first node has both the min and the max, so it knows the range of all its children.

-I believe removeMax should still be O(L), with every node doing the right side of the tree having to pass it's max up the ladder to it's parent.
+I believe removeMax should still be O(L), with every node down the right side of the tree having to pass its max up the ladder to its parent.
 Haven't implemented yet, so not completely sure.